 - Assist property owners to attract and retain tenants by providing an attractive environment in which customers and clients are drawn for a pleasant shopping, dining, living and recreating experience.
-The BID will facilitate this by maintaining cleanliness downtown and providing a secure location for residents, shoppers, employees and employers. - The BID will play an active role through marketing downtown to future businesses and customer groups, as well as offering technical training in various business topics to help grow and retain existing businesses. - Assist in increasing market rate rents by increasing the demand for more attractive tenants with business plans that are consistent with downtown markets.
+The BID will facilitate this by maintaining cleanliness downtown and providing a secure location for residents, shoppers, employees and employers. - The BID will play an active role through marketing downtown to future businesses and customer groups, as well as offering technical training in various business topics to help grow and retain existing businesses. - Assist in increasing market rate rents by increasing the demand for more attractive tenants with business plans that are consistent with downtown markets. - Strengthen downtown businesses by providing group seminars and one-on-one consultations with professional business consultants featuring a variety of topics, such as marketing, advertising, web sites, accounting, interior design, etc.

-- Strengthen downtown businesses by providing group seminars and one-on-one consultations with professional business consultants featuring a variety of topics, such as marketing, advertising, web sites, accounting, interior design, etc. - Increase the value of downtown property by encouraging building improvements and linking property owners to favorable financing options for design enhancements.
+• Increase the value of downtown property by encouraging building improvements and linking property owners to favorable financing options for design enhancements.
 A vibrant downtown will also attract interested buyers further driving up demand and property values.

-D. Budget (See Page 12)
+D. Budget

 Except as identified herein, all expenditures will be incurred during the current plan year.
 Any funds remaining on any budget line item above may be moved to another budget line item, as determined by the Board of the BID.
 Any unused funds remaining at the end of the year shall be deposited into contingency funds for the following plan year.
-If any additional funds are received by the BID, whether from gifts, grants, government programs, or other sources, they shall be expended for the purposes identified herein, and in the manner required by the source of such funds, or, if the funds have no restriction, in the manner determined by the Board of the BID.
+If any additional funds are received by the BID, whether from gifts, grants, government programs, or other sources, they shall be expended for the purposes identified herein, and in the manner required by the Board of the BID.